Ceddrickx/Shopping-Cart-System/README.md

 ```
 Every coding session — follow this order:

-1.  git pull origin main         ← ALWAYS do this first
+1.  git pull upstream main       ← get latest from Kim's repo
+2.  git push origin main         ← update your own fork
-2. Edit ONLY your assigned file
+3. Edit ONLY your assigned file
-3.  git add your_file.py         ← stage your changes
+4.  git add your_file.py         ← stage your changes
-4.  git commit -m "message"      ← describe what you did
+5.  git commit -m "message"      ← describe what you did
-5.  git push origin main         ← upload to GitHub
+6.  git push origin main         ← push to your fork
+7. Open Pull Request on GitHub  ← submit to Kim for review
 ```

 ---